Chekika: Forgotten spot of Everglades National Park close to Miami

 Ibises in the Chekika area.

 The Grossman family went on planting tomatoes during the 1920s in the Chekika area.
-The plants grew well, but was costly to transport the products to the market from such a remote place.
+The plants grew well, but the products were costly to transport to the markets from such a remote place.
 They completed a road to the hammock in 1927.
 The same year, it’s reported that Grossman visited some neighbors west of his property.
-These were Seminole Indians living in a small hammock 3-4 miles west from his land (estimating through Google maps, may be one of the islands around this point on the higher ground of the Grossman Ridge).
+These were Seminole Indians living in a small hammock 3-4 miles west from his land - estimating through Google maps, may be one of the islands around this point on the higher ground of the Grossman Ridge.

 The old well and its artificial cascade in Chekika - Photo: Still Gravity.